 Key Facts on Abortion in the United States

-This report answers some key questions about abortion in the United States and presents data collected before the overturn of Roe v.
+This report answers some key questions about abortion in the United States and presents data collected before and new data that was published shortly after the overturn of Roe v.
 Wade.

 - What is abortion?